FAQs About California King Sheets

 What does thread count mean?

-Thread count stands for the specific amount of threads that run vertically and horizontally in a square inch of sheet fabric.
+Bed sheet thread count is the specific amount of threads that run vertically and horizontally in a square inch of sheet fabric.
 Higher thread counts generally indicate that the fabric made to produce the sheets feels softer and is more durable than fabric with a lower thread count.
 Sheets with a 200 thread count are good for everyday use, and those with a thread count of 300 to 500 are resilient and comfortable.
 Thread counts of 600 to 1,000 are more expensive but almost always the softest, most luxurious sheets to sleep on.

 How do I care for my sheets?

 Most California king sheets are made from easy-care, machine-washable fabrics.
 Certain fabrics like satin or silk may require hand-washing and ironing.
-Always refer to the manufacturer’s instructions, often printed on a sewn-in label on the sheet itself, for specific cleaning care.
+Always refer to the manufacturer’s instructions, often printed on a sewn-in label on the sheet itself, for bed sheet cleaning care.